usalko/fluent/doc/md/tutorial-grpc-service-generation-options.md

 To generate a service with multiple methods, bitwise OR the flags.

-To see this in action, we can modify our ent schema.
+To see this in action, we can modify our fluent schema.
 Let's say we wanted to prevent our gRPC client from mutating entries.
 We can accomplish this by modifying `ent/schema/user.go`:
 ```go title="fluent/schema/user.go" {5}
 func (User) Annotations() []schema.Annotation {
 	return []schema.Annotation{